tytydraco/yessleep/out/Passenger_29.md

 "Hey," Kellan shouted at the curtains.
 "We need some help back here."

 Several more people started shouting.
-I felt someone brush past me.
+I felt someone brush pass me.
 And when the lights finally came back on, I noticed that it was the older woman from earlier, now clutching her purse that had rushed to the front.
 She looked absolutely horrified as Roger side stepped her and made his way towards the men in the back.
 Three or four of them were still up in arms.
 One of them was bleeding from the lip and another kept rubbing his eyes.
 They were obviously extremely angry but amongst them wasn't a single sign of passenger 29, instead when the lights came back on, he was in his seat as if he had never even moved.

 "I'm telling you it was him that started it," I told Kellan.
 "His seat was empty during the blackout."

 "I'm not saying I don't believe you.
 But it was dark.
 Maybe it was difficult to tell from all the way up here.
-Or maybe he was scared too, and switched to the window seat when the fight started."
+Or maybe he was scared too, and switched to the window seat when the fighting started."

 "I'm telling you, he wasn't in his seat Kellan."

 Roger moved past us, the first aid kit packed back in his hands.
 He had finished attending to the wounded.
 And Amy was trying to get their story straight.
 None of the four men could describe exactly what happened.
 But it was as if someone had spazzed out during the blackout.
 The first guy who started yelling said someone jumped out at him.
 Lashing him across the face.
 He tried grabbing to whoever did it, but instantly felt all sorts of hands start raining down on him.
 Two of the other men admitted to being brushed up on as well when it first happened.
-And they grabbed the closest thing close to them as well.
+And they grabbed the closest thing to them as well.
 Which happened to be guy one.
-And they all started fighting.
+And that’s when the fighting started.

-Amy eventually chalked it up to confusion, said that it was common and that no one else should panic.
+Amy eventually chalked it up to confusion, said that it was common in certain restrictive situations, and that no one else should panic.
 The men all agreed to not pressing any charges and returned to their seats.
 One by one they sat back down and I couldn't help but notice how they formed a half circle, all around 29 B.

 The old woman who had come running to the front when the fighting started, sat down in one of the empty seats closest to the curtains.
 She was clutching her purse tightly when I suggested to Kellan that I should probably check up on her.
 But he reminded me that the seatbelt light was still on so I stayed put.

-Nearly another hour goes by before the light turned off.
+Nearly another hour goes by before the seatbelt light turned off again.
 The girl who needed to go pee had even returned to our cabin.
 She didn't say a word about her prolonged disappearance.
 Which was fine since she didn't talk to anyone in fact.
 And it was her business.
 Except instead of walking back to the seat she had been moved to, she walked towards the back of the plane and sat down in row 29.

 Several people seemed to have noticed this as well, and I could feel the tension rising as more people stopped minding their own business and more voices started talking about the strange things that have been unfolding ever since we boarded.